 Are you just starting out or are you an established business?
 Are you looking at scaling up your online store in the near future or are you content with keeping it at a small enough size for the foreseeable future?
 These are the types of questions you need to be asking yourself.

 The options for a small to medium-sized business differ because the requirements are different.
-If you have an established business, you’ll have an established clientele – meaning, you have to consider the fact that your store needs to have a certain quality and requirements so that it can service your clients in the best way possible.
+If you have an established business, you’ll have an established clientele – meaning, you have to consider the fact that your store needs to have a certain quality and requirements so that it can serve your clients in the best way possible.

 If you’re just starting out, you can afford to go for the lower options available, perhaps, because you need to preserve costs while increasing revenue.
 Your emphasis should be on getting more and more clients and as you progress along, you can go for even better options to support your growing list of customers.